shangjingbo1226/AutoPhrase/README.md

 ```
 If you want to incorporate your own tokenizer and/or POS tagger, please create a new class extending SpecialTagger in the tools/tokenizer.
 You may refer to StandardTagger as an example.

+* wiki_all.txt and wiki_quality.txt

 Meanwhile, you have to add two lists of quality phrases in the data/OTHER/wiki_quality.txt and data/OTHER/wiki_all.txt.
 The quality of phrases in wiki_quality should be very confident, while wiki_all, as its superset, could be a little noisy.
+For more details, please refer to the [tools/wiki_enities](https://github.com/shangjingbo1226/AutoPhrase/tree/master/tools/wiki_entities).

 ## Docker